Teaching Opportunities

 Contact: Kim Pedram (kimberly.pedram@vcuhealth.org) or Alice Wong (alice.wong@vcuhealth.org)

-Students in the M2 year are assigned to preceptors in the fall semester to gain clinical experience prior to starting their M3 clerkships.
-Medical students work with their preceptors for a total of 4-6 sessions from August through December, totaling 24 hours.
-(Minimum of 1 session per month.)
+M2 students complete 24 hours of preceptorship to gain clinical experience prior to starting their M3 clerkships.
+Medical students work with preceptors over 4-6 sessions from August through December (minimum of 4 hours per month).
 The preceptor's role is to instruct the student on refining their interview, physical exam, and presentation skills.
 The student will write focused encounter notes on patients; one of which will be reviewed by the preceptor during the semester.
-The students also complete a passport during preceptorship which the preceptor signs once the student demonstrates completion of a skill.
+Students complete a preceptor passport with the preceptor notating the student’s level of skill on interview and physical exam items.
 At the end of the semester, preceptors complete a short student evaluation based on a simple scale.
 Students can complete preceptorship on weekdays or weekends and on day, evening, and GME night shifts.

 Diagnostic Reasoning (DR) is an 18-month on-line longitudinal course that’s purpose is to help medical students prepare for clerkships and beyond by developing their critical thinking and diagnostic skills by building their differential diagnosis capabilities, ordering, and interpreting diagnostic tests, and developing clinical questions.

-Afternoon reports (morning report style case discussion) or small teaching sessions (30-45 minutes) on high-yield practical material.
+Acting Intern Report (morning report style case discussion) or teaching sessions (45-60 minutes) on high-yield practical material.

-Contact: Adam Garber (adam.garber@vcuhealth.org) or David Jessee (david.jessee@vcuhealth.org)
+Contact: Adam Garber (adam.garber@vcuhealth.org), David Jessee (david.jessee@vcuhealth.org), Katelyn Acree (katelyn.acree1@vcuhealth.org)

 - Case simulation (students work in pairs for simulations in which patients are decompensating, try to figure out the cause, attempt stabilization, and escalate/call consult as needed.